aschimmo/Erdos2025_LeadExposure/README.md

 In order to demarcate the geographical regions of the Columbus metro area, we used the city's [offical planning area boundaries](https://opendata.columbus.gov/datasets/00b5b47799d546efb13eddee7dad52b5_16/explore) which consists of 27 "neighborhoods".
 The python package `geopandas` was used to assign each property in `df_cleaned.csv` to a neighborhood region within the greater Columbus area.
 This enabled us to calculate statistics for not only the entire city, but distinct spatial regions as well.

 ## Preprocessing and Exploratory Analysis
 Roughly 10% of homes in the service line inventory are serviced by lead or galvinized steel pipes (which lead particles can stick to).
-This
-Timeseries analysis:
+One consequence of this fact, is that the (20%) training and (80%) testing data is very unbalanced, which if left unchecked can lead to errors with subsequent modeling steps.
+These errors are largely caused by the fact that our model might accidentally be trained (or tested) on virtually all non-lead data points during the random sampling step.
+For all the models being considered in this project, we rectified the problem of unbalanced data by performing *Stratified* K-Fold Cross-Validation.
+This method works by requiring that 10% percent of the randomly sampled data points are buildings that test positive for lead, which migigates the issue of oversampling non-lead data points.

 ## Model Selection